 Our clients’ needs in this particular area are for talented lawyers who have solid training in a recognised firm (preferably large or national), as well as a penchant for drafting all things legal:

-• Coordinate and drive fee earner contribution to standard document development and related knowledge development activity;
+- coordinating and driving fee earner contribution to standard document development and related knowledge development activity

 The demand for this skillset is typically from the larger private practice environments, with roles having a ‘whole-of-practice’ coverage, or multiple KML’s/PSL’s servicing 3 to 4 specific departments within his/her portfolio.